-If you have a strong science degree with good technical skills you could be working in a cutting-edge field researching and developing new and existing drugs
+If you have a pharmacology or related degree, laboratory experience and enjoy working collaboratively, you could be working in a cutting-edge field researching and developing new and existing drugs

-Pharmacologists aim to understand how drugs work so they can be used effectively and safely.
+Pharmacologists aim to understand how medicines and other drugs work so they can be used effectively and safely.
 They also conduct research to aid drug discovery and development.

 The work involves investigating how drugs interact with biological systems.
-You could be carrying out in vitro research (using cells or animal tissues) or in vivo research (using whole animals) to predict what effect the drug might have in humans.
+As a pharmacologist, you could be carrying out in vitro research (using cells or animal tissues) or in vivo research (using whole animals) to predict what effect certain drugs might have on humans.

-There is a high level of collaboration with other scientists and it is typical to share your results with colleagues through meetings, reports and conferences.
+There's a high level of collaboration with other scientists involved in this role, and it's typical to share your results with colleagues through meetings, reports and conferences.

 Types of pharmacologist